AlcidesRC/dockerized-php/README.md

 > [!NOTE]
 >
-> Review the `docker-compose.yml` and volumes to your convenience.
+> Review the `docker-compose.xxx` files and adjust the volumes to your convenience.

 > [!IMPORTANT]
 >
-> Remember to restart the container service if you make any change in `docker-compose.yml`.
+> Remember to rebuild the Docker image if you make any change on `Dockerfile` file.